theFairdon/BLRS/README.md

 1. Start the application:

-python run_spotheld.py  # or the appropriate command to launch the system
+python run_ARareAi.py  # or the appropriate command to launch the system

-2. Input the required data such as city, restaurant type, target audience, and other relevant factors.
+2. Input the required data such as city/state, restaurant type, target audience, and other relevant factors.

 3. View the location recommendations provided by the system.